 Doctors divide umbilical cord prolapse into three types:

 - Occult prolapse.
-The cord is alongside the presenting part but can’t be seen or felt by your care provider; it can be with intact or ruptured membranes.
+The cord is alongside the presenting part but can’t be seen or felt by your health care provider; it can happen with intact or ruptured membranes.

 What is the difference between cord prolapse and cord presentation?